2025 Winners

 2. Organization of Paper - Students are advised to adhere to the following guidelines when preparing their research paper entries:

 a.
 Organization of the research paper must conform to the guidelines published by ASABE for refereed journals.
-Access the Author's Guide for information concerning Author's Guide and Journal Manuscript Submission & Formatting.
+Access the Guide for Authors for information concerning journal manuscript submission and formatting.

 b.
 The entire research paper entry, including all figures, list of references and appendices, must not exceed 20 pages.